Botrychium pumicola: Habitat

 As its common name suggests, Pumice moonwort lives in dry, fine to coarse pumice gravel and scree without any admixture of humus, in places that retain moisture into late spring.
 Its native landscape is open, fully exposed, sparsely vegetated pumice fields and gently rolling slopes, from subalpine lodgepole pine forest to area above timberline.
 It may also occur in Pinus contorta−Purshia tridentata basins with open frost pockets.
 During the winter, it is usually covered by several feet of snow.
 Botrychium pumicola has been found growing with B. lanceolatum and B. simplex.
-Elevation of occurrence is from 4,240 to 9,065 feet above sea level.
+Elevation of occurrence is from 4,240 to 9,065 ft above sea level.

 Description

 Botrychium pumicola is a mycorrhizal fern and grows sporophytic gemmae (i.e., little structures for the asexual reproduction of the sporophytic, or diploid, phase of the plant's life cycle).
 Some botanists believe that the gemmae might be adaptations to a dry climate and fires.

 Another name for plants of the genus Botrychium is 'grapeferns,' since the sexual reproductive structures (synangia) look like tiny yellow-green grapes.

 The plant is stout, with a very congested appearance, fleshy, 8–22 cm (3–9 in) high.
 Leaves appear in summer.
 Roots are abundant, 1 mm (0.004 in) or less in diameter.
-The rhizome is erect, stout, elongate (2–8 cm, 1-3 in, long and 3 mm, 0.1 in, in diameter).
+The rhizome is erect, stout, elongate (2–8 cm, 1–3 in, long and 3 mm, 0.1 in, in diameter).

 Fronds are one or sometimes two, erect, 6–14 cm, 2-5½ in, long, the common stalk hypogean, 4–9 cm, 1½-3½ in, long and 2-3½ mm, 0.08-0.14 in, in diameter, thickly sheathed with the stems of old fronds.
-Trophophore is sessile or nearly so; stalk 0–10 mm, 0-0.4 in, a tenth to a half the length of trophophore rachis; blade is dull, strongly glaucous, whitish green, deltate (triangular), thickly leathery, twice pinnate, with apex bent down in vernation, 2–4 cm, 1-1½ in, long and 1½-4 cm, ½-1½ in, broad; ternate, the middle division the largest, broadly oblong to rounded-deltoid, the lateral ones similar or rhombic-oblong, all pinnately parted; pinnae closely imbricate (overlapping), up to 6 pairs, strongly ascending, sublunate to flabelliform, broadly crenate to incised, or the larger ones radially cleft into cuneiform lobes; distance between 1st and 2nd pinnae not or slightly more than between the 2nd and 3rd pairs, asymmetrically cuneate; basal pinna pair often divided into 2 unequal parts, lobed to tip, margins entire, sinuate to shallowly crenate, apex rounded to truncate, venation pinnate.
+Trophophore is sessile or nearly so; stalk 0–10 mm, 0–0.4 in, a tenth to a half the length of trophophore rachis; blade is dull, strongly glaucous, whitish green, deltate (triangular), thickly leathery, twice pinnate, with apex bent down in vernation, 2–4 cm, 1–1½ in, long and 1½–4 cm, ½–1½ in, broad; ternate, the middle division the largest, broadly oblong to rounded-deltoid, the lateral ones similar or rhombic-oblong, all pinnately parted; pinnae closely imbricate (overlapping), up to 6 pairs, strongly ascending, sublunate to flabelliform, broadly crenate to incised, or the larger ones radially cleft into cuneiform lobes; distance between 1st and 2nd pinnae not or slightly more than between the 2nd and 3rd pairs, asymmetrically cuneate; basal pinna pair often divided into 2 unequal parts, lobed to tip, margins entire, sinuate to shallowly crenate, apex rounded to truncate, venation pinnate.

 The trophophore is located high on the common stalk, but the common stalk is subterranean, giving the impression that the leaf originates near ground level.
 Sporophore is once to thrice pinnate, with a recurved tip in vernation, sessile or short-stalked, equalling or surpassing (1 to 1½ times) the sterile blade, but with a stalk that is shorter than the trophophore; extremely compact sporangial cluster.